-But the unnatural has now another part to play, in the peculiar "reversal" that takes place at the end of Macbeth.
-Hitherto the agent of the unnatural has been Macbeth.
-Now it is Malcolm who commands Birnam Wood to move, it is "the good Macduff" who reveals his unnatural birth, and the opponents of Macbeth whose "deere causes" would "excite the mortified man."
-Hitherto Macbeth has been the deceiver, "mocking the time with fairest show"; now Malcolm orders, Let every Souldier hew him downe a Bough, And bear't before him, thereby shall we shadow The numbers of our Hoast, and make discovery Erre in report of us.
-Our first reaction is to make some such remark as "Nature becomes unnatural in order to rid itself of Macbeth."
+What Rubarb, Senna, or what Purgative drugge Would scowre these English hence?
+(Act V, scene iii, 50-56.)
+The characteristic reversal (the English forces being represented as an impurity which has to be 'scoured') need not surprise us since Macbeth is the speaker.
+34 'deere causes' would 'excite the mortified man'.
+Hitherto Macbeth has been the deceiver, 'mocking the time with fairest show'; now Malcolm orders, Let every Souldier hew him downe a Bough, And bear't before him, thereby shall we shadow The numbers of our Hoast, and make discovery Erre in report of us.
+Our first reaction is to make some such remark as 'Nature becomes unnatural in order to rid itself of Macbeth'.
 But this is clearly inadequate; we have to translate it and define our impressions in terms of our response to the play at this point.
-By associating with the opponents of evil the ideas of deceit and of the unnatural, previously associated solely with Macbeth and the embodiments of evil, Shakespeare emphasizes the disorder and at the same time frees our minds from the burden of the horror.
-61 After all, the movement of Birnam Wood and Macduff's unnatural birth have a simple enough explanation.
+By associating with the opponents of evil the ideas of deceit and of the unnatural, previously associated solely with Macbeth and the embodiments of evil, Shakespeare emphasises the disorder and at the same time frees our minds from the burden of the horror.
+After all, the movement of Birnam Wood and Macduff's unnatural birth have a simple enough explanation.
 There is a parallel here with the disorder of the last Act.
-It begins with Lady Macbeth sleepwalking -- a "slumbry agitation" -- and the remaining scenes are concerned with marches, stratagems, fighting, suicide, and death in battle.
+It begins with Lady Macbeth sleep-walking -- a 'slumbry agitation' -- and the remaining scenes are concerned with marches, stratagems, fighting, suicide, and death in battle.
 If we merely read the play we are liable to overlook the importance of the sights and sounds which are obvious on the stage.
-The frequent stage directions should be observed -- Drum and Colours, Enter Malcolm . . . and Soldiers Marching, A Cry within of Women -- and there are continuous directions for Alarums, Flourishes, and fighting.
-Macduff orders, Make all our Trumpets speak, give them all breath, Those clamorous Harbingers of Blood, and Death, and he traces Macbeth by the noise of fighting:

-That way the noise is: Tyrant shew thy face, . . .
+The frequent stage directions should be observed -- Drum and Colours, Enter Malcolm . . and Soldiers Marching, A Cry within of Women -- and there are continuous directions for Alarums, Flourishes, and fighting.
+Macduff orders, Make all our Trumpets speak, give them all breath, Those clamorous Harbingers of Blood, and Death, and he traces Macbeth by the noise of fighting; That way the noise is: Tyrant shew thy face, . . .
 There thou should'st be, By this great clatter, one of greatest note Seemes bruited.

-There are other suggestions of disorder throughout the Act.
-Macbeth cannot buckle his distemper'd cause Within the belt of Rule.
+There are other suggestions of disorder throughout the $\mbox{Act.}$ Macbeth cannot buckle his distemper'd cause Within the belt of Rule.